classic-terra/core/x/tax2gas/README.md

 - Out of gas should return the tax and not consumed gas
 - Grant msg should work
 - Allow pay with multiple fees should work
+- Try to pay with non value token denom should fail

 | No | Name | Scenario | Expect Result | Covered by |
 |----|----------|-------------------|---------------|------------|